-Allowable administrative costs benefit the organization as a whole and cannot be attributed specifically to a particular program.
-Up to 15 percent of total reimbursed costs over the course of the grant period may be used for administration.
-This limit must be reconciled before the end of the grant period.
+Allowable administrative costs benefit the organization as a whole and cannot be attributed specifically to a particular program Up to 15 percent of total contracted budget may be used for administration.

-Administrative costs may include the same types of expenses that are listed in program operations (such as IT staff and office supplies), in the case that these costs are benefiting the agency as a whole and are not attributed to a particular program.
+Administrative costs may include the same types of expenses that are listed in program operations (such as IT staff and office supplies), in the case that these costs are benefiting the agency as a whole and are not attributed to a particular program, they are considered administrative.
 Administrative costs may include, but are not limited to, the following: